The Moving Forest – Act 1

-Moving Forest (various artists aka The Castle, 2012) expands the last 12 minute of Kurosawa’s adaptation of Shakespeare’s Macbeth, ‘Throne of Blood’ (1957), into a sonic performance saga with a prelude of 12 days, a durational performance of 6 acts in 12 hours and a closing Coda for the sake of argument.
-First presented at Transmediale.08.
+The Moving Forest expanded the last 12 minute of Kurosawa’s adaptation of Shakespeare’s Macbeth, ‘Throne of Blood’ (1957), into a sonic performance saga.
+First presented at Festival transmediale.08.
 Berlin 2008, Moving Forest London maps an imaginary castle and a camouflaged forest revolt onto the hyper-playground of the London metropolis on the eve of Olympics 2012.
+This included with a prelude of 12 days, a durational performance of 6 acts in 12 hours and a closing Coda for the sake of argument.

 I have none